H493 MEng Aeronautics & Astronautics / Spacecraft Engineering (4 yrs)

 |GCSE||English Language, at Grade C or above|

 A levels: A*AA, including mathematics and physics (A* in either).
-General studies, critical thinking and use of maths not accepted
+General Studies, Critical Thinking, Use of Maths, Thinking Skills not accepted

 English Language requirements